-The phantoms are not waterproof but have otherwise a very good lifting capacity and control range of over a 1km.
+The phantoms are not waterproof but have otherwise a very good lifting capacity and a control range of over 1 kilometre.

-Unfortunately the phantom drones don’t have a build in release mechanism.
+Unfortunately, the phantom drones don’t have a build-in bait release mechanism.

-There are other drones on the market that could be used for fishing.
+Other drones on the market could be used for fishing.
 But the above two options are the best in my opinion.